 - Minka Aire Acero ceiling fan (sadly, we have only one original light fixture in this house)

 - Red Amaranth Marmoleum floor

-- Nevamar Serene Stardom laminate countertops with aluminum trim from NY Metals
+- Nevamar Serene Stardom (now discontinued) laminate countertops with aluminum trim from NY Metals

 - Rejuvenation’s Rufus porcelain light